manish-cr/manish-llm-project/README.md

 # manish-llm-project
 This is a command-line based app that gives pertinent answers about me, 'Manish'.
 First, clone the repository and use either the windows or docker approach to run this app.
 ## Prerequisites
+1. You will need Microsoft Visual C++ build tools (for download of chroma database)
-1. You will need to create a virtual environment (venv). (*if you intend to run the chatbot on windows*), here are the steps:
+2. You will need to create a virtual environment (venv). (*if you intend to run the chatbot on windows*), here are the steps:
     1. clone the repository to your local machine
     2. create a virtual environment in the root directory
     ```bash